 Please note that our organization does not have tax preparation capabilities but can provide a referral to an accounting firm which can assist with completing and filing the foregoing tax forms and remitting the tax due to the U.S. Internal Revenue Service (“IRS”).
 Below is an outline of the documents that you would be required to submit in connection with your U.S. tax reporting obligations.

 W-4 Form: Employees must submit IRS Form W-4 (Employee’s Withholding Allowance Certificate) to their employers so that the proper amount of federal taxes could be withheld from their wages.

 W-2 Form: This form is your U.S. earnings statement for 2019.
-If you don’t have yours yet, contact your camp directly.
+The W2 form will be sent to you by your camp at the start of 2020.
 You will need to submit a copy to your tax preparer should you decide to retain an accounting firm to complete your Federal and State (if required) income tax returns.
 Employers are required by law to supply a W-2 to Camp Counselors but if you chose to prepare your tax return(s) yourself and know the amount of taxes that have been withheld, even though we do not recommend it, you might be able to calculate your income tax liability before your receive your W-2.

 IRS 1040 NREZ Form: Declare your federal taxes using this form.
 Please be sure to read the form’s instructions before filling it out.